-he stunning wonder of the cosmos are on display at elevations ranging from 8,000 to 12,095 feet, offering a stunning glimpse back in time and across the universe.
+he captivating wonder of the cosmos is on display at elevations ranging from 6,000 to 12,095 feet, offering a stunning glimpse back in time and across the universe.

-The schedule is as follows, with locations to be announced depending on the weather.
-All events start at 8:00 pm, and we will go as long as people want to observe!
-You can join us at any point in the evening after 8:00.
+All events start shortly after sunset, and we will go as long as people want to observe!
+You can join at any point during the evening.